ni/niveristand-instrument-addon-custom-device/Source/Examples/README.md

 ## Example 5:
    - It creates a new Instrument Addon in the target System Definition File, configured with an RS-xxx protocol
    - Defines groups for Configuration, Control and Feedback
-   - Defines messages configured with metadata and data channels
+   - Defines messages configured with MetaData and Data channels
    - Focuses on configuring a custom device for controlling and getting feedback from a RMX410x device, for the output state and voltage levels
    - [RMX410x User manual](https://www.ni.com/pdf/manuals/377396b.pdf)